///

 I Was a Teenage Exocolonist -

 Jazzpunk - A surreal, incredibly absurd retro-futuristic comedy about an espionage agency in an alternate Cold War.
 Though there's a story, a larger part of the game is simply exploring the bizarre open world and parodying old spy movies.
+Granted, it has some dated humor and tends towards the lulrandom, I still think it's fun to play around in.

 Later Alligator -